TSTanabe/HMSS2/README.md

 ## Taxonomy assignment

-Taxonomic assignment to genomes with NCBI genome ID can be done automatically.
-For this, [NCBI taxdump](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/) must be downloaded from NCBI, unpacked and located in the src folder.
-Alternatively, the [GTDB taxonomy](https://data.gtdb.ecogenomic.org/releases/release207/207.0/) can be used.
+Taxonomic assignments from the [GTDB taxonomy](https://data.gtdb.ecogenomic.org/releases/release207/207.0/) can be performed via the `-gtdb` command, specifiying the respective tab separated file.
-If own genome identifiers are used, the taxonomic assignment needs a file containing the respective taxonomic information.
-This must be a tab separated file with the following columns:
+Alternativly, a custom tab separated file including the following column headers can be used with the `-cutax` command:

     genomeID superkingdom clade phylum class order family genus species strain taxid biosample bioproject genbank refseq completeness contamination typestrain